What Are the Best Probiotics for Diabetes?

 Factors such as frequent antibiotic use, regular alcohol consumption, chronic stress, and a diet high in sugar and processed foods can negatively impact microbial diversity, leaving many at risk of an imbalanced microflora.

-A study published in the Canadian Family Physician reports that an imbalanced gut microbiome is associated with an increased risk of gastrointestinal issues, poor immune defenses, food allergies, depression, and skin conditions.
+A study published in the Canadian Family Physician reports that an imbalanced gut microbiome may be associated with an increased risk of gastrointestinal issues, weakened immune defenses, and cardiovascular conditions.1

 Watch the video below to learn how beneficial dietary choices can help manage diabetes.